How does Rest Less make money

 January marks the beginning of a new year – a time when many of us like to set goals for the months ahead.

-However, with surveys revealing that less than 30% of us manage to keep our resolutions up for the year, it’s worth considering what you can do to stay motivated.
+However, with surveys revealing that less than 27% of us manage to keep our resolutions for the year, it’s worth considering what you can do to stay motivated.

 Some people find it useful to make a New Year’s resolution vision board.
 Studies have found that writing down and visualising our goals can lead to a greater belief that we’ll succeed.
 Vision boards are also a fantastic way to get creative and spend a cosy day indoors.
-Check out our article, How to create an inspiring vision board, for ideas on how to get started.
+Check out our article, How to create an inspiring vision board, for ideas on getting started.

 If you’re not sure what resolutions to make, our article, 12 New Year’s resolutions that aren’t just for January, might give you some ideas.
-From setting physical and mental health goals, to decluttering your home and learning a new skill – stick to some of these and 2024 could be your best year yet.
+From setting physical and mental health goals to decluttering your home or learning a new skill, 2026 could be your best year yet.

 Final thoughts…

-Because it marks the end of the festive season, January is sometimes given a bad wrap.
-But with so many fun things to do this month, there’s plenty of ways to start the beginning of 2024 on a high note.
+Because it marks the end of the festive season, January is sometimes given a bad rap.
+But with so many fun things to do this month, there are plenty of ways to start 2026 on a high note.

 From wildlife watching and relaxing spas to food markets and art fairs, there’s something for everyone to enjoy this month.

-For more inspiration, check out our collection of ideas for days out in the UK in the travel section of our website.
+For more inspiration, check out our UK travel section.

 What plans do you have for January?
 Have any of the ideas from our list taken your fancy?
 We’d love to hear from you in the comments below.